BaohaoLiao/SAGE/README.md

 ```

 ## 🙏 Acknowledgments
-Our code is based on [verl](https://github.com/verl-project/verl) for training, [vllm](https://github.com/vllm-project/vllm) for sampling, and [oat](https://github.com/sail-sg/oat) for reponse grader.
+Our code is based on [verl](https://github.com/verl-project/verl) for training, [vllm](https://github.com/vllm-project/vllm) for sampling, and [oat](https://github.com/sail-sg/oat) for response grader.
 We really appreciate their contributions to the RL community.